adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/adinsight-api/keywordidea-data-object.md

 </xs:complexType>
 ```

-## <a name="Elements"></a>Elements
+# <a name="Elements"></a>Elements

 ## AdGroupId
+<code><xs:element minOccurs="0" name="AdGroupId" nillable="true" type="xs:long"/></code>
 The negative ad group identifier that groups keyword ideas into suggested new ad groups.
-Keyword ideas for existing ad group identifiers is not supported.<br/><br/>If the ad group ID is null then the keyword idea *Source* element is set to *Seed*, and there is not any specific recommended ad group.
+Keyword ideas for existing ad group identifiers is not supported.

+If the ad group ID is null then the keyword idea *Source* element is set to *Seed*, and there is not any specific recommended ad group.

 **Data Type** long

 ## AdGroupName
-The suggested name of the ad group for the keyword idea.<br/><br/>If the ad group name is null then the keyword idea *Source* element is set to *Seed*, and there is not any specific recommended ad group.
+The suggested name of the ad group for the keyword idea.

+If the ad group name is null then the keyword idea *Source* element is set to *Seed*, and there is not any specific recommended ad group.

 **Data Type** string